Unrest erupts at Jerusalem site ahead of nationalist march

 Al Aqsa is the third-holiest site in Islam and serves as a powerful symbol for the Palestinians.
 The compound also is the holiest site for Jews, who call it the Temple Mount and revere it as the home of the biblical Temples.
 The competing claims to the site lie at the heart of the Israeli-Palestinian conflict and have triggered numerous rounds of violence.

-Dozens of Palestinians barricaded themselves inside the mosque early Sunday and began throwing objects and fireworks when the Jewish visitors began to arrive.
+Dozens of Palestinians barricaded themselves inside the mosque and began throwing objects and fireworks when the Jewish visitors began to arrive.

 Among the visitors was Itamar Ben-Gvir, leader of a small ultranationalist opposition party and a follower of the late racist rabbi, Meir Kahane, who entered with dozens of supporters under heavy police guard.